scipy.sparse.linalg.

-scipy.sparse.linalg.minres(A, b, x0=None, *, shift=0.0, tol=<object object>, maxiter=None, M=None, callback=None, show=False, check=False, rtol=1e-05)[source]#
+scipy.sparse.linalg.minres(A, b, x0=None, *, rtol=1e-05, shift=0.0, maxiter=None, M=None, callback=None, show=False, check=False)[source]#

 MINRES minimizes norm(Ax - b) for a real symmetric matrix A. Unlike the Conjugate Gradient method, A can be indefinite or singular.

-If shift != 0 then the method solves (A - shift*I)x = b
+If shift != 0 then the method solves (A - shift*I)x = b.

 Parameters:

-A{sparse matrix, ndarray, LinearOperator}
+A{sparse array, ndarray, LinearOperator}

 The real symmetric N-by-N matrix of the linear system Alternatively, A can be a linear operator which can produce Ax using, e.g., scipy.sparse.linalg.LinearOperator.